 There are a number of surgical weight loss options that you may be considering.
 It is important to learn more about these options and determine if you are a good candidate for weight loss surgery.
-Please watch the video below to learn more about some of the surgical procedures available at Tufts Medical Center Weight and Wellness Center in Boston.

 You may be a candidate for weight loss surgery if you: